larrybotha/terraform-examples/digitalocean/droplet-ansible-provisioner/README.md

 ## Instructions

-1. Install Terraform and Ansible on your machine
+1. install Terraform and Ansible on your machine
-2. Configure Digitalocean personal access token:
+2. configure Digitalocean personal access token:
-   1. Create a token in Digitalocean
+   1. create a token in Digitalocean
-   2. Make it available to Terraform on your local machine:
+   2. make it available to Terraform on your local machine:
       ```bash
       $ export DO_ACCESS_TOKEN=your-access-token
       ```
-3. Configure a local SSH key
+3. configure a local SSH key
-   1. Create a key without a passphrase
+   1. create a key without a passphrase
       ```bash
       $ ssh-keygen -t rsa -f ./my-key
       ```
-   2. Update the name of your public key if it's not `my-key` in [`variables.tf`](./variables.tf):
+   2. update the name of your public key if it's not `my-key` in [`variables.tf`](./variables.tf):
       ```hcl
       variable "ssh_key" {